jlperla/ECON407_2023/README.md

 # ECON407 Spring 2023
-This course is a trial of the new course [**ECON 408: Computational Methods in Macroeconomics**](syllabus.md), temporarily using the ECON 407 course code.
+This is a trial of the new course [**ECON 408: Computational Methods in Macroeconomics**](syllabus.md), temporarily using the ECON 407 course code.

 **(3 credits course)** Computational tools used in macroeconomics and financial economics including applications to unemployment, inequality, asset pricing, and economic growth